dhatGuy/PERN-Store/README.md

   npm run dev
 ```

-## Run with docker
+## Running with docker

-To use this project make sure you have Docker installed
+Make sure you have Docker installed

 ### Run the development environment